sadleb/rubycas-server/README.md

 The public/ folder has image and css assets brought off the main site.
 These are simply downloaded from the production site and renamed - to do this, load the beyondz.org site in your browser, view source and find the link rel=styleshet near the top.
 Download that file and save it in here as public/beyondz.css.
 They do NOT need to be maintained separately at this time.
 Currently required are the logo, favicon, and stylesheet.

 The file lib/beyondz.rb holds our authenticator.
-It uses a cooperative check_credentials http api on the platform to check against the main database.
+It uses a cooperative check_credentials http api on the public site to check against the main database.
 It is configured via config.yml for server (string), port (integer), ssl (boolean), and allow_self_signed (boolean) to know where to connect.
 The default ssl options is production-ready - it will verify certificates and use SSL.
 For development purposes, you may turn these options off with ssl: false.

 ## End user flow